 This is the vendor's approach to product development and delivery, recognizing the unique requirements of the geographies and types of consumer goods companies that it serves.

-Vendors that show the highest degree of vision listen to and understand buyers' needs and desires, and can shape or enhance those with their added vision.
 Examples of customers include manufacturers from food and beverage, to tobacco, to hard lines, to footwear and apparel.
 Other examples include fully covering the functional footprint within the geography where the vendor operates.
 This is not to say that a vendor needs to cover the globe, but must accommodate variations within its targeted geographies.
 The vendor's strategy must include directing resources, skills, and offerings to meet the specific needs of individual market segments, including vertical markets.